 - A rise in education and knowledge leads to a decline in the demand for religion.

 These statements are not the same.
-The first implies wealth is a competitor for time, the second that religion is for those who have a limited view of reality.
+The first implies wealth is a competitor for time, and the second that religion is for those who have a limited view of reality.
 Different people interpret “progress” in different ways: wealth, economic development, science, education, political and social freedom.

 Principle of Inappropriate Supply